 I submitted an LOI, when will I here from PHF?

-An invitation to apply does not guarantee funding or a final
+Please visit our GRANT REQUEST p page.
+An invitation to apply does not guarantee funding or a final application.

 What does "organization type" mean?